 * A carta de motivación, a short letter of around 200 words explaining why you want to do the program

-* A signed carta de recomendación on letterhead from a professor or employer (if you’ve been out of college for more than 5 years, the government requests you have an employer write you a recommendation).
+* A signed carta de recomendación on letterhead from a professor or employer (if you’ve been out of college for more than 5 years, the government requests you have your current or most recent employer write you a recommendation).

 Personal note: My first year my inscrita was #2309.
 I applied in early February about a month after the application opened.
 If you want to get placed in the region of Madrid, APPLY EARLY and aim for a number under 1000.
 My second time renewing (and the year I requested Madrid) my number was 971 and I received a placement within the city of Madrid.

 When I first applied for the program in February 2014, I had to mail a completed and signed checklist to the branch of the Ministry of Education in my jurisdiction.
 (I lived in Florida at the time so I had to mail it to Miami.)
 Find yours here.
 It includes Canada, too!

 You had until the last day of the application period to mail it off and as long as it arrived within two weeks of the postmark, your application would be accepted.
 This year in 2019, on the main application page, the program no longer requires you to mail anything to a specific office.
 They now only accept documents if they’re uploaded online – which makes things easier on both sides!